Updated May 2022

 - As mentioned in my Honest Hairy Truth post, it has also been shown to be effective in managing hirsutism

-- Improve egg quality and pregnancy rate in women with failed IVF
+- Improve egg quality and pregnancy rate in women with failed IVF and thereby improve IVF outcomes

 - Improve pregnancy rate and lower cancellation rate in women with PCOS